-We encourage interested parties to view our new 360° virtual tours, giving potential purchasers the opportunity to look at the property in depth from the comfort of their own home.
+We encourage interested parties to view our popular 360° virtual tours, giving potential purchasers the opportunity to look at the property in depth from the comfort of their own home.
 We include as many properties as possible on our viewing schedule with the times and dates listed on our website and property portals so people can turn up on the time and day that is convenient for them.

 Any offers we receive in advance of the auction that are above your guide price will be confirmed to you by email.
 We will offer our advice and recommendations as to whether we feel you should consider accepting a pre-auction offer, or if we feel you should let the property go to the auction.
 If you wish to accept an offer, the property will be sold early and withdrawn from the auction as soon as the purchaser has paid their 10% deposit and exchanged contracts, giving you all the benefits of a usual auction sale.

 You will need to appoint a solicitor to prepare the legal pack in advance of the auction to include the title deeds, special conditions of sale, applicable searches and any other necessary legal documentation.
 These will be uploaded to our website for potential buyers to download and view free of charge in advance of the auction.